operate-first/community/open-source-services.md

 These requirements do not represent best practices, but are the bare minimum for Open Source development of services.
 Most Open Source models (beyond “throw it over the wall” behavior) are covered by these requirements in one way or another:

- 1. **All code and assets necessary to operate the service are shared under an open source license, and publicly accessible.**
+ 1. **All the service's code and assets necessary to operate the service are shared under an open source license, and publicly accessible.**
  2. **A public contributor can use the same workflow as a typical team member to make a change to the service.**

 For many projects the above seem obvious; this is how we generally work together on Open Source projects.